schickling/gulp-webserver/README.md

     ioDebugger: {
         enable: true,
         path: '/iodebugger', // the namespace for the socket.io REQUIRED
-        client: 'io-debugger-client.js', // the client file that will get inject to your page, if you pass FALSE then you need to inject it manually
+        js: 'io-debugger-client.js', // the client file that will get inject to your page, if you pass FALSE then you need to inject it manually
+        client: {}, // see below
+		server: {}, // see below
 		log: false // @TODO not implement yet.
 But it will log to a file using the timestamp }
 ```

+#####client

 If you pass the `client:false` then you also need to include the `/socket.io/socket.io.js` as well.
 Because they are injected at the same time.